Ground Cherry Jalapeño Hot Sauce

 And the Ground Cherry recipes just keep on coming!
 This Ground Cherry Jalapeño Hot Sauce is simply delicious and so very easy to make.

 New to Ground Cherries?
 Never tried them or perhaps never even heard of them?
 No worries!
-READ THIS post where I spill the cherries… er… beans.
+READ THIS post where I spill the cherries… er… beans. (otherwise know as cape gooseberries, husk cherries that grow similarly to tomatillos but taste like a tart pineapple-tomato cousin; who grow like berries but in a papery husk lantern either you can grow them at home or find them at your local farmer’s market)

 If you’ve had a ground cherry then you already know how well their sweet pineapple-tomato flavor would marry in a jalapeño hot sauce.
 Perfect on tacos or even a hot dog!